 - Symptoms you're experiencing, including any that may seem unrelated to the reason for the appointment

-- All medications, vitamins and other supplements that you're taking, including the doses
+- All medications, vitamins, herbs and other supplements that you're taking, including the dosages

 - Questions to ask your doctor

 Some basic questions to ask your doctor include: